ilan-moroz/Factory-Project/README.md

 - Registered users can interact with the system (login required).
 - Each user has a limited number of actions per day.
-- Full user name is displayed on every page.
 - Each user action reduces the user's credit of actions.
 Once the limit is reached, the user is logged out for the day.
 - Each page has a "Log-Out" link, redirecting the user back to the login page.